takuma-ru/auto-story-generator/README.md

 > [!NOTE]
-> This is a fork of @takuma-ru/auto-story-generator(which doesn't support Angular).
+> This is a fork of [@takuma-ru/auto-story-generator](https://github.com/takuma-ru/auto-story-generator/assets/49429291/dca65c2c-3384-45c0-a761-e85276cb2393)(which doesn't support Angular).
 This is meant to extend @takuma-ru/auto-story-generator and support Angular.

-# @takuma-ru/auto-story-generator
+# auto-angular-story-generator

 ![asg-thumbnail](https://github.com/takuma-ru/auto-story-generator/assets/49429291/dca65c2c-3384-45c0-a761-e85276cb2393)